kinshuk4/daily-coding-problem-solutions/problem701_750/README.md

 - `check(value)`: Check whether a value is in the set.

 The `check` method may return occasional false positives (in other words, incorrectly identifying an element as part of the set), but should always correctly identify a true element.

+## Daily Coding Problem: Problem #746 [Easy]

+This problem was asked by Amazon.

+Implement a stack that has the following methods:

+- push(val), which pushes an element onto the stack
+- pop(), which pops off and returns the topmost element of the stack.
+If there are no elements in the stack, then it should throw an error or return null.
+- max(), which returns the maximum value in the stack currently.
+If there are no elements in the stack, then it should throw an error or return null.

+Each method should run in constant time.